-Your degree connects you to more than 16,000 fellow educators, most of whom live in the Chicago area.
+Your degree connects you to nearly 17,500 fellow educators, most of whom live in the Chicago area.
 The College of Education has a variety of alumni resources, like networking, workshops and continuing professional development unit (CPDU) opportunities.

 Graduate school is an investment in your future.
 Learn more about the financial aid and scholarship opportunities available to you.

 For more information about applying, contact The Office of Graduate Admission for DePaul’s College of Education at